bustardcelly/gulp-rev-append/README.md

 * not requiring additionally markup commenting
 * not generating an additional manifest to be a dependency in file access for production-level application

-If the intent of this plugin does not meet your needs, I implore you to investigate the other possible [solutions](https://www.npmjs.org/search?q=gulp-rev).
+If the intent of this plugin does not meet your needs, please checkout the other possible [solutions](https://www.npmjs.org/search?q=gulp-rev) made by some awesome developers.

 Tests
 ---